flakron-shkodra/LazSqlX/README.txt

-LazSqlX is a small tool for database management for MySql,MsSql,Firebird,Oracle and Sqlite
+LazSqlX is a small tool for database management for MySql,MsSql,Firebird,Oracle,Sqlite and Postgres

 In order to compile the sources followings are needed